backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Commands.md

 - `terraform force-unlock`: Manually unlock the state for the defined configuration.
 	- The behaviour of this lock is dependent on the backend being used.
 	- *Local state files CANNOT be unlocked by another process*.
+- `terraform init -migrate-state`: Used to migrate state when terraform's configuration backend changes.